SoftwareAG/c8y-docs/src/documents/guides/users-guide/saas-integration.html.md

 * Connect your Cumulocity Account in Zapier (or select it if you previously connected it).
 * Fill the data fields from the Wufoo form into the Update Inventory inputs (e.g. like in the screenshot below)

 In this case, we are creating a new entry for each customer entered into Wufoo.
-Hence, the Wufoo entry ID can be used as asset ID in Cumulocity.
-As name, we use the first and last name of the contact.
+The Wufoo entry ID can be used as asset ID in Cumulocity.
+As a name, we use the first and last name of the contact.
 "Data" contains a list of key/value pairs that you can use for the remaining form data.
 These key/value pairs are stored in a Cumulocity fragment "c8y_Contact".
 You can set "Is a device?" to true to see the entered data in the device management application (even though your contact isn't exactly a device).

 ![Wufoo Zap](/guides/zapier/wufoozap.png)